-Nature of documentary evidence if appropriate - e.g., report from educationalpsychologist,medicalreportetc.etc.(Please attach)
+Nature of documentary evidence if appropriate - e.g., report from educational psychologist, medical report, etc. (Please attach)

 Please complete one of the sections below:

 I give my permission for appropriate members of The Lir staff to be made aware of my disability/condition so that appropriate help and support can be provided.